fsteinmetz/runlib/README.md

 runlib
 ======

-Several utility tools written in python, for massively parallel processing and data handling.
+Some python utility tools for massively parallel processing and data handling.

 1. condor.py
 ------------

-A clean and simple python interface to massively parallel computing frameworks.
+A simple python interface to massively parallel computing frameworks.
 Initially developped for [HTCondor](http://research.cs.wisc.edu/htcondor/) ; it
-has been extended to support [Sun Grid Engine (qsub)](http://en.wikipedia.org/wiki/Oracle_Grid_Engine).
+has been extended to support Sun Grid Engine (qsub).

 _Example:_